How to Buy a Home If You Don't Qualify For a Mortgage

 Too Much Debt

 In the meantime, we rent.
-And especially for millennials or young adults, our monthly rent takes a huge chunk out of our income.
+And especially for millennials or young adults, our monthly rent takes a massive chunk of our income.

-Add to that our student loans, our utility bills, our electric bills, our cable and Internet bills, and all the money we spent to buy clothes to look respectable at our jobs and you come out with the expected.
+Add to that our student loans, utility bills, electric bills, cable and Internet bills, and all the money we spent to buy clothes to look respectable at our jobs, and you come out with the expected.

-Even if you make a lot of money, have enough for the down payment, and have a good credit score, if you're debt load is too high a bank can say no to your mortgage application.
+Even if you make a lot of money, have enough for the down payment, and have a good credit score, a bank can say no to your mortgage application if your debt load is too high.

-Combine all three of these factors and the prospects of owning a home can seem next to impossible.
+Combining all three factors and the prospects of owning a home can seem next to impossible.

-However, there are creative alternatives that may surprise you exist as an option to become a homeowner.
+However, there are creative alternatives that may surprise you as an option to become a homeowner.

 Alternative Methods to Achieving Homeownership